Mrhosendove/Vpnsetup-protocols/README.md

 </p>

 <h2>VPN Proton</h2>
-In this tutorial, I'll demonstrate how to set up and use a VPN network on a personal computer.
+In this tutorial, I'll demonstrate how to set up and use a VPN network on a personal computer and a virture machine.

 <h2>Environments & Technologies Used</h2>